salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 There currently exists logic that allows listeners to handle non-composed events outside of the root LWC node if the event originates from a non-LWC component in the subtree.
-This behavior exists for legacy reasons and cannot be preserved for components that prefer native Shadow DOM.
+This behavior exists for legacy reasons, is only possible to allow in a synthetic Shadow DOM environment, and cannot be preserved in a native Shadow DOM context.

 ### Accessibility